-The adjustment to the string tension only is made gradually.
+The adjustment to the string tension is made gradually.
 Because pianos have so many strings, for the initial round, the tuner usually adjusts the strings close to the pitch and lets the strings settle.
-Then do a fine tuning to the accurate piano pitch.
+Then, do a fine tuning to the accurate piano pitch.
 We call this process Pitch Correction.

-This article has provided information about how long it takes to tune a piano, how often to do it, and where to find a piano tuner.
+This article has provided information about how long it takes to tune a piano, how often to do it, and where to find a piano technician.
 Please keep in mind that tuning a piano is a complicated process.
 Although it takes 1-2 hours and costs, it is a worthy effort since it will enhance your music enjoyment with the perfect pitch for quite a long time.
 Having a well-tuned piano is especially important for beginners and their ear training.

 The best way to protect your investment in an acoustic piano is to tune your instrument regularly.
 An excellent acoustic piano can last for generations.